chukwuma-anioke/ai-response-rating-rubric/README.md

 # AI Response Rating: A Rubric-Based Evaluation Exercise

 A self-directed annotation project.
-I designed a 5-point rubric for rating the factual accuracy of AI-generated answers, wrote annotation guidelines with edge-case rules, and applied the rubric to a set of 20 question–answer pairs, recording a score and a written justification for each.
+I used Claude to design a 5-point rubric for rating the factual accuracy of AI-generated answers, wrote annotation guidelines with edge-case rules, and applied the rubric to a set of 20 question–answer pairs, recording a score and a written justification for each.

 The goal was to practice the core skills of AI training and evaluation work: applying a fixed rubric consistently, separating factual accuracy from writing quality, catching hallucinations, and justifying every judgment in one or two sentences.